 I am going to do a whole separate post on meal planning sites, because I believe each has its own merits for what’s best based on your family’s needs (dietary) and your personality type (how it’s organized and what its features are.)
 But for now, I want to talk about DIY Meal Planning the digital way with a meal planning app.
 (Check out this other post on DIY Meal Planning the Paper (non-tech) Way.)

-I used to have piles (I’m not kidding here–my husband actually was super angry at me for wasting tons of $ on paper and ink to print all this crap out) of recipes lying around.
+I used to have piles (I’m not kidding here–my husband actually was super angry at me for wasting tons of $ on paper and ink to print all these out) of recipes lying around.
 Like, so many that I thought I’d never get out alive.
 So what I decided to do (even though I’m really bad at doing everything digital), is to go paperless on this one.

 Going paperless if you’re used to tangible paper anything is realllly hard.
 But I promise you–for this it’s SO MUCH BETTER.
 (Let me add in here that I do still keep a family recipe book that I started for my kids–and it has paper recipes in it.
 We put only the recipes in here that I want to make sure the kids know how to make for their kids–when that time comes–and these recipes are things that we absolutely love to all eat.)

 Basically on Mealboard, you can enter all your recipes, put them in categories, and create meal plans for a specified number of days.
 Once you have your meals put in, you go into the shopping feature and sync the days you want a shopping list for.
 When you have your list, you can take off any duplicates or anything you already have.
 Also, you can add in anything extra you need (like TP, for example.)
 Then you can email yourself the list.
 Or just pull up the list on your app and use it in the store while you’re shopping.
 You’re also able to have lists for different stores, so if you shop more than one place, you’re covered.